If there are two women who know what life is like in the Bachelor mansion, it is Laura Byrne and Brittany Hockley.

 "The Bachelor gets to rule the roost of the Bachelor mansion, that's for sure!"

-"You don't leave the mansion ever unless you're on a date," Britt revealed, however, Laura did get a pass-out at one point.
+"You don't leave the mansion ever unless you're on a date," Britt revealed, however, Laura did get a pass-out at one point for a funeral.

 "Once you're in lockdown you're in lockdown.
 You don't leave, you don't have access to your phone, you don't have access to calling your family.
-The only time that you're able to call your family is once for 15 minutes every two weeks," Laura said.
+The only time that you're able to call your family is once for 15 minutes every two weeks."

 "Your minder will listen in and make sure there's nothing that you're talking about that could give away any aspect of the show and also, they also listen in in case your family are telling you things that could make you want to leave as well."